Circle in the Sand

 "Circle in the Sand" is a song recorded by American singer Belinda Carlisle for her second studio album, Heaven on Earth (1987).
 It was written by Rick Nowels, who also produced it, and Ellen Shipley.
 "Circle in the Sand" was the third single released from Heaven on Earth in May 1988.
-It reached number seven, becoming Carlisle's sixth and last top-ten hit in the United States.
+It reached number seven, becoming Carlisle's fourth and last top-10 hit in the United States.
 It also charted at number five in Canada, ending the year as the country's 69th-most-successful single.

 Background and writing

 "Circle in the Sand" was written by Rick Nowels and Ellen Shipley, who wrote many of Carlisle's hit singles in the late 1980s and into the early 1990s, including her signature song "Heaven Is a Place on Earth".
 The first known appearance of the song in progress is from the Lost Heaven Demos bootleg which features a solid drum beat, lead keyboard line and simple bass with no guitars present, and completed lyrics.
 The final album version of the song features a unique lead keyboard theme provided by Thomas Dolby, combined with a thumping bassline and accentuated with swirling and shimmering guitar, including some played in reverse during the bridge.